pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

     # Capture the FX Graph to be quantized
     with torch.no_grad():
         # For PyTorch Master, using the API of `capture_pre_autograd_graph`
-        # Note 1: `capture_pre_autograd_graph` is also a short term API, it will be updated to use the offical `torch.export` API when that is ready.
+        # Note 1: `capture_pre_autograd_graph` is also a short-term API, it will be updated to use the official `torch.export` API when that is ready.
         exported_model = capture_pre_autograd_graph(
             model,
             example_inputs
         )
-        # Note 2: For PyTorch 2.1 release, please using the API of `torch._dynamo.export` to capture the FX Graph
+        # Note 2: For PyTorch 2.1 release, please use the API of `torch._dynamo.export` to capture the FX Graph
         # exported_model, guards = torch._dynamo.export(
         #     model,
         #     *copy.deepcopy(example_inputs),